Barrhaven: History

-The old Barrhaven School House located at Jockvale and Strandherd was in built in 1906.
+The old Barrhaven School House located at Jockvale and Strandherd was built in 1906.
 Today, the school stands as a historic site.
 In 1911, the Canadian Northern Railway built a rail line from Ottawa to Toronto through the area.
 Fast passenger service was offered for many years from Fallowfield Station (near the intersection of Strandherd Dr and Cedarview Rd) to Ottawa and beyond After many years of absence, passenger rail service was reintroduced to the area by Via Rail in the fall of 2002 through a new Fallowfield Station located at the intersection of Fallowfield Road and Woodroffe Avenue.

 Modern Barrhaven was established in the 1960s, one of a group of new suburbs built outside the Greenbelt from the main city of Ottawa.
 Building in the area was begun by Mel Barr, for whom the community is named.
 Barr had originally purchased a 200 acre farm with the intent of constructing a horse racing track.
 However the Rideau Carleton Raceway was built further to the east, and Barr instead decided to develop his land for housing.
 In 1968-69 Barrhaven Public School was built as the very first public school in Barrhaven.

 Barrhaven was incorporated into the City of Nepean in 1978 and subsequently grew rapidly into a community of several tens of thousands of people.
 Commercial centres were slower to arrive.
 In 1990 the area was served by a single grocery store, had no movie theatre, and not even a bar.
 This has changed with the opening in 1991 of the vast Barrhaven Town Centre complex of big box stores and smaller commercial establishments, as well as a few smaller shopping malls.
 The 1990s also saw the influx of high-tech companies into the area (such as JDS Uniphase and Nortel), and the growth of the Public Service in the National Capital Region.
 The area got its first high school in 1998 when Mother Teresa High School (Catholic) opened, followed by John McCrae Secondary School (public) in 1999.
 Barrhaven gained its third high school in 2002 when St. Joseph High School (Catholic) opened.
 In September 2009, Longfields-Davidson Heights Secondary School (Public) opened.
 In 2011 École secondaire catholique Pierre-Savard opened.

+In 2024, Barrhaven was the site of the city's worst mass killing in its history when six people were killed with a bladed weapon.

 Character

-Like most North American suburbs built so quickly and so recently Barrhaven has a very uniform feel, especially considering how big it is.
+Like most North American suburbs built so quickly and so recently, Barrhaven has a very uniform feel.
 Almost every street consists of town houses with some streets having comparatively large suburban houses.
 In the older parts of Barrhaven, the streets are curvilinear, never forming a grid as they do in older parts of Ottawa.
 The area is very suburban and tends to attract families.